You can get thousands of clicks to your site from Google News.

 For your story to strike a chord with editors, who will in turn syndicate it at Google News, PBS recommends that you present information from the most to the least important content points.

-There’s an established application process to get your stories featured on the XLM sitemap of Google News.
+There’s an established application process to get your stories featured on the XML sitemap of Google News.
 But, before you apply, follow these guidelines:

 1. Don’t copy from other sites.
 Write original news articles.